mcandre/unmake/README.md

 # CONTRIBUTING

-For more details on developing crit itself, see [DEVELOPMENT.md](DEVELOPMENT.md).
+For more details on developing unmake itself, see [DEVELOPMENT.md](DEVELOPMENT.md).

 # LICENSE